The topics covered in this section are:

-Implied terms include statutory rights, such as the right to equal pay (i.e. the right to be paid the same as someone of the other gender who is doing the same job, a similar job, or a job of equal value to you).
+Implied terms include statutory rights, such as the right to equal pay (i.e. the right to be paid the same as someone of the other gender who is doing the same job, a similar job, or a job of equal value to your job).

 An important element of the contract of employment is the concept of mutual trust and confidence.
 This is also an implied term of the contract of employment.

-The law recognises that the employer has a duty to trust the employee and treat him or her with respect and fairly.
+The law recognises that the employer has a duty to trust the employee and treat him or her fairly and with respect.

-If the employer fundamentally breaches that trust and confidence, an employee may be justified in treating his or her contract as having been unlawfully breached.
+If the employer fundamentally breaches that trust and confidence, an employee may be justified in treating their contract as having been unlawfully breached.
 In such a situation, where the employee feels that they have no alternative, they may choose to resign and treat themselves as having been dismissed.